Probabilistic Game-Theoretic Traffic Routing: Conclusion

-By \cite[Theorem 2]{scutari_potential_2006}, for any $\bx\in\mathbb{X}$, a solution of $\mathcal{G}(\bx)$ solves $\mathcal{O}(\bx)$.
+From \eqref{eq:le:lyap_descent_2:step_6} and \eqref{eq:le:lyap_descent_2:RHS_rewrite}, \eqref{eq:le:lyap_descent:step_3} holds true under \eqref{eq:condition_gamma_terminal}. \end{proof} {We are now ready to present the proof of Theorem \ref{thm:main_receding_hor}:} \begin{proof} By \cite[Thm.
+2]{scutari_potential_2006}, for any $\bx\in\mathbb{X}$, a solution of $\mathcal{G}(\bx)$ solves $\mathcal{O}(\bx)$.
 Then, $\mathrm{col}(\kappa_i(\bx))_i$ is the first input of a sequence which solves \eqref{eq:MPC_opt_problem} with initial state $\bx$.
 Problem \eqref{eq:MPC_opt_problem} satisfies \cite[Assm.
 2.2, 2.3]{rawlings_model_2017} under Assumptions \ref{as:local_cost} and \ref{as:linear_cost}. \cite[Assm.
-2.14a]{rawlings_model_2017} follows from Lemma \ref{le:lyap_descent_2}.
-By Assumption \ref{as:local_cost}, $\potential^F$ is Lipschitz continuous, thus $\potential^F(x)\leq L\|x\|$ for some $L> 0$.
+2.14a]{rawlings_model_2017} follows from Lemma \ref{le:lyap_descent_1}.
+By Assumption \ref{as:local_cost}, $\potential^F$ is Lipschitz continuous.
 Thus, \cite[Assm.
-2.14b]{rawlings_model_2017} is satisfied by Lemma \ref{le:stage_cost}.
-The set $\mathbb{X}$ is control invariant under $\barusp(\cdot)$, as verified by computing $(I\otimes B)\barusp(x)$ for a generic $x\in\mathbb{X}$. \cite[Assm.
+2.14b]{rawlings_model_2017} is satisfied by Lemma \ref{le:stage_cost}. $\mathbb{X}$ is control invariant for $\barusp(\cdot)$, as verified by computing $(I\otimes B)\barusp(\bx)$ for a generic $\bx\in\mathbb{X}$. \cite[Assm.
 2.17]{rawlings_model_2017} is then satisfied by applying \cite[Prop.
 2.16]{rawlings_model_2017}.
-The thesis follows from Lemma \cite[Thm 2.19]{rawlings_model_2017} with the control action $\mathrm{col}(\kappa_i(\bx))_i$.\qedd \begin{IEEEbiography}[{ }]{Emilio Benenati} is a doctoral student at the Delft Center for Systems and Control, TU Delft, The Netherlands.
+The thesis follows from \cite[Thm 2.19]{rawlings_model_2017}. \end{proof} \begin{IEEEbiography}[{ }]{Emilio Benenati} is a doctoral student at the Delft Center for Systems and Control, TU Delft, The Netherlands.
 He received the Bachelor's degree from the University of Catania, Italy in 2016 and his Master's degree from ETH Z\"urich, Switzerland, in 2019.
-In 2018, he visited the University of Colorado Boulder, USA.
-In 2019-2020, he held a research position at the Artificial and Mechanical Intelligence department of the Italian Institute of Technology, Italy. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sergio Grammatico} is an Associate Professor at the Delft Center for Systems and Control, TU Delft, The Netherlands.
+He visited the University of Colorado Boulder, USA in 2018 and the University of California, Santa Barbara, USA, in 2024.
+In 2019-2020, he held a research position at the Italian Institute of Technology, Genova, Italy. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sergio Grammatico} is an Associate Professor at the Delft Center for Systems and Control, TU Delft, The Netherlands.
 He received Bachelor, Master and PhD degrees from the University of Pisa, Italy, in 2008, 2009, 2013, respectively.
 In 2012-2017, he held research positions at UC Santa Barbara, USA, at ETH Zurich, Switzerland, and at TU Eindhoven, The Netherlands.
 Dr. Grammatico is a recipient of the 2021 Roberto Tempo Best Paper Award.
 He is an Associate Editor of the IEEE Transactions on Automatic Control and IFAC Automatica. \end{IEEEbiography}